wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/index.rst

 In a all-in-one deployment, the communication is encrypted using SSL certificates generated with the ``wazuh-cert-tool.sh``.
 Also, extra Elasticsearch roles and users are added to make sure that the Wazuh Kibana plugin works correctly.

-To guarantee the expected performance of the Wazuh components, verify that the host meets the hardware requirements described in the :ref:`Requirements <installation_requirements>` section.
+To guarantee the expected performance of the Wazuh components, the host must meet the hardware requirements described in the :ref:`Requirements <installation_requirements>` section.

 Installation methods
 ---------------------